Information and guidelines for a smooth workflow

 Every 3D-shape in IronCAD has a direction of extrusion.
 In case of a panel, think about the basic contour (often a rectangular shape) extruded in a straight direction to create the material with the correct thickness.
 IronCAD indicates the direction of extrusion by a blue arrow starting at one of the corners of the Cross Section (or Contour).

 The exact position of the arrow doesn’t matter for the results of the CNC program, but its starting point indicates the origin (0, 0, 0) of the panel.
 Based on that origin the labeling of the edges (L1, L2, W1 and W2) is done.
-When the object is shown as in the image above and below (extrusion arrow pointing downwards), the edge to the right of the arrow is labeled L1.
-The rest of the edges is labeled clockwise starting from L1: W1, L2, an W2.
+When the object is shown as in the images in this item (extrusion arrow is pointing downwards), the edge to the right of the arrow is labeled L1.
+The rest of the edges is labeled clockwise starting from L1: W1, L2, and W2.

 Standard cabinets